xiangao0904/Motor-Sound-Editor/docs/guide/export.md

 # Export Workflow

-> This page includes features under development for v1.3.
-Check the download page for the current public release.

 Open **Export Package** from the editor or a project card, choose a format and sample rate, then save the ZIP archive.

 ## Included tracks